 In compact screen size, a horizontal scrollable data table with a sticky header is available.
 If horizontal scrolling is not available, the Data Table will be converted into a list report.
 The app designer can decide which columns of information will be presented in the list report.
 Normally, there won’t be more than 6 types of information in the list report.

 The height of the header row adapts to the text size, the padding of the top and bottom is 8 pt.
 When the data table scrolling and rows start sliding under, the shadow appears under the header.

 Avoid using long header titles.
 Keep the header title short and clear to communicate the content in the column.
 If there are no shorter alternatives, use two lines for longer header titles.
 Avoid truncating the titles when there’s no way to see the whole text.

 Indicate the units for numeric data in the header titles, such as “Price ($)”, “Protein (g)”, and “Time (hrs)”.
 Avoid repeating the units in each row.
 However, units like % can be an exception if they help the users read the data faster.

 Right-aligned numeric columns

 Left-aligned text columns

-The height of the data row adapts to the text size, the padding of the top and bottom is 11 pt.
+The height of the data row adapts to the text size, the padding of the top and bottom is 16 pt.
+By default, each data table cell allows only 1 line of data.
+But the developer can set to allow wrapping to 2 lines.
 Avoid using multiple lines within a row since it makes it more difficult to scan the data in the table.